 Your sensor is a data collection tool.
 Just because Lightroom takes my camera’s RAW and runs it through its own color profiles and default settings doesn’t mean that is what my image is — the changes I make are not lies to make it look good.
 An unmodified JPEG output from a RAW isn’t the last word — it’s an average of what the camera recorded.
 My image is what I saw when I was there and more so what I felt when I was there.
 It is important to remember that seeing and that feeling and use the data your sensor collected to recreate it.
 This is the art of photography.

 This is what a random person with an iPhone can’t reproduce.
 This is what takes love and loss and commitment to create.
 This is photography; this is being a photographer.
 It is being there with the equipment and seeing.
 It is then knowing that you’re still hours from a final product, even with mastery of the mechanical end of things.
-It is knowing still that you can do it, that you can reproduce the true seeing and feeling of being there, in that moment, even if straight from your camera there’s a disconnect.
+It is knowing still that you can do it, that you can reproduce the true seeing and feeling of being there, in that moment, even if straight from your camera it seems like you have nothing worthwhile.

 Time to put your head down and use your memory.
 Time to make some artistic decisions and feel what you felt when you were there in that moment.
 Time to get to work.
 And whenever someone uses the hashtag #nofilter, ignore them and move on in your life.
 Because when you think about it, even #nofilter is a filter.